-With just 6 ingredients, these Coconut Chia Parfaits with Fresh Berries are a quick and easy superfood breakfast or a beautiful treat for a brunch or party!
+With just 6 ingredients, these chia pudding parfaits layered with fresh berries are a quick and easy superfood breakfast or a beautiful treat for a brunch or party!

 Frenzzz.

 Today is going to begin with a parfait and perusing through a thoughtfully crafted cookbook of farm-fresh clean eating recipes.
-Two things that make me happy...eating and reading about things I'm going to eat.
-And apparently parfaits, because this happened last time we chatted.
+Two things that make me happy…eating and reading about things I’m going to eat.
+And apparently parfaits, because these brownie ice cream parfaits happened last time we chatted.

 Giveaways also make me happy.
 Especially when I win.
 Or when I can give you an opportunity to win.